-Why Do I Need An Employee Handbook?
+Why You Need An Employee Handbook

 An employee handbook’s main function is that it creates clear, set expectations for your employees from their very first day working for you.
 Having clear expectations has a number of benefits for you, the small business owner:

-It makes it easier to deal with (or fire) bad hires/employees
+Easier to deal with (or fire) bad hires/employees

 You have a clear document about the expectations of an employee and the steps of progressive discipline (if you want to take them).
 It eliminates the “I didn’t know” defense and gives you something to point to.

-It reduces the chances of any litigation
+Reduces chances of litigation

 This is a signed document and, while not a legal agreement, it provides a solid rubric for you as an employer to reduce legal issues.
 You can have an even stronger legal backbone by also having an employment agreement, which we can provide a free template for here.

-It creates a dialogue with your employees (and managers)
+Creates a dialogue with your employees (and managers)